prasannasv/Regex/README.md

 # Regex
-Simple Regular Expression Matcher
+Simple, Fast Regular Expression Matcher.

-This is a very basic regular expression matcher implementation based on https://swtch.com/~rsc/regexp/regexp1.html.
+This is a very basic regular expression matcher, with super-linear time complexity implementation based on https://swtch.com/~rsc/regexp/regexp1.html, completely in Java.

 # Scope
 * The metacharacters supported are * + ? ( ) | and \\.
 * The precdence of the operators are (from weakest): |, then the implicit concatenation, then * + ?, and at the top ( ).
+* Supports simple character classes like ., [a-zA-Z0-9] and so on.
+* More fancy character sets like \digit, \D, etc., is in the works.
-* Sets (like [a-z], \digit, etc.,) and fancy backreferences are not supported.
+* Fancy backreferences are not yet supported.
+* See ParserTest.java to get a quick sense of possible patterns that are supported.

 # Implementation Notes
 This is a pure Java implementation.
 The regular expression is first converted to a postfix notation with '#' used to denote an implicit concatenation operation.
 The postfix notation is then parsed into an Non-deterministic Finite Automata (NFA), a fancy state machine with each state has at most two branches.
 The given string is then simulated in the state machine.
 All possible next states are "walked-on" simultaneously.
 At the end of the input, if any of the states we are on is a final state, then we consider the regex to match the given input.